Our COVID-19 Response

 Please refer to the Stramit Roof and Wall Flashing Architectural Detailing Design Guide.

-The roofing/walling shall be 0.60mm BMT Stramit® Curved Corrugated and Bullnose Roof Cladding in continuous lengths with sinusoidal ribs 16mm high, spaced at 76.2mm centres in accordance with AS1445.
-Sheeting material shall be protected steel sheet to Australian Standard AS1397, with a minimum yield stress of 300MPa (Grade G300) and an AM100/AZ150 coating with or without an oven-baked paint film of selected colour.
+The roofing/walling shall be 0.60mm BMT Stramit® Curved Corrugated cladding in continuous lengths with sinusoidal ribs 16mm high, spaced at 76.2mm centres in accordance with AS1445, curved to a radius of _____mm.
+Sheeting material shall be protected steel sheet to Australian Standard AS1397, with a minimum yield stress of 300MPa (Grade G300) and an AM100/AZ150 coating with or without an oven-baked paint film of selected colour, or a plain AM125/AZ150 coating.

 The sheeting shall be fixed to the purlins/girts in accordance with the manufacturer’s recommendations.
 Suitable fixing screws in accordance with Australian Standard AS3566, Class 3, shall be used at every support with side lap fasteners installed at mid span if required.
 Sheets shall be laid in such a manner that the approved side lap faces away from the prevailing weather.
 A minimum of 50mm shall be provided for projection into gutters.
 Flashings shall be supplied in compatible materials as specified; minimum cover of flashing shall be 150mm.